How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 At its core, Stripe charges 2.9% + $0.30 for each successful domestic credit card transaction.
 That might seem manageable at lower volumes, but it scales quickly.

-On a $25,000 transaction, a common invoice for B2B sales, incurs a whopping $725.30 in processing fees.
+A $25,000 transaction, a common invoice amount for B2B sales, incurs a whopping $725.30 in processing fees.
 And that’s only if the card is domestic and doesn’t require currency conversion.

 Once you factor in other fees, the costs climb higher: